IntelLabs/kAFL/docs/sharedir_tutorial.md

-# Using Nyx htools+sharedir for OS Fuzzing
+# Using Nyx htools + sharedir for OS Fuzzing

-The new `sharedir` option replaces the previous `agent` option, which is now deprecated.
-The agent was previously required to be a single binary resulting in all kind of fancy packaging approaches.
-With the sharedir option, the 'loader' can be a simple shell script which in turn loads additional components using `hget` from Nyx htools package.
+The kAFL/Nyx `sharedir` option replaces the `agent` option in kAFL v0.2.
+The old `agent` was required to be a single binary resulting in all kind of fancy packaging approaches.
+With the sharedir option, the 'loader' can be a simple shell script which in turn loads additional components via hypercalls transparent to the target.

+_TODO_: The Nyx htools are not currently integrated but must be sourced separately from [Nyx/packer](https://github.com/nyx-fuzz/packer).

-To make this completely scriptable without changing the target image, we use a fixed `loader.sh` integrated in the image, and the first loaded component is an `agent.sh` which is actually a second stage loader that contains the bulk of the harness preparation logic.
+To avoid frequent modifications to the target VM image, we use a minimal fixed `loader.sh` integrated in the boot image.
+The `loader.sh` has the single purpose to load a second stage loader script, dubbed `agent.sh` below.
+All actual harness setup and execution is performed in this second stage.

 ## Create Linux VM Image